-Suki chatted with the Smith & Deli-cious authors about their book release:
+Suki chatted with the Shannon Martinez and Mo Wyse, the Smith and Deli-cious authors about their book release:

-When my copy arrives, which recipe should I try first and why?
+Which recipe would you recommend I try first and why?

 Which recipe was the most fun to come up with?

 Mo: “Because I don’t come up with any of the recipes, it’s so much fun to watch Shannon actually translate her recipes from brain to paper as she rarely writes anything down.
 Plus when deciding what went into the book.
 That was really hard to decipher what to give away and what to hold close to the chest.”

 Shannon: “It’s my job, and it’s all fun.
 The most challenging [part] was getting the brownie right.
 The classic thing that makes brownies [is] eggs, that’s what gives the fudginess.
 There was a lot of versions of this dish before it became the brownie recipe in this book.
 Otherwise, it would just chocolate cake.”